-E. compensation.
+E. Compensation.
 Precinct Board members shall receive such stipends or compensation for their services as prescribed by the Election Commission.

-• 13.
-Oath.
+13. Oath.

-Each Election Commission member, each member of the Election Services Office staff and each Precinct Board member, before entering upon the duties of his or her respective positions, shall take and subscribe to the following oath or affirmation: "I do solemnly swear or affirm that I will faithfully execute the duties of the Cherokee Nation Election Commission [or of the Election Services Office Staff] [or of the Precinct Board and will uphold and enforce the election laws and other applicable laws of the Cherokee Nation, and the Constitution of the Cherokee Nation.
-I further swear or affirm that I will do everything within my power to serve the Cherokee people by carrying out the duties of the Election Commission in a responsible, impartial and unbiased manner."
+Each Election Commission member, each member of the Election Services Office staff and each Precinct Board member, before entering upon the duties of his or her respective positions, shall take and subscribe to the following oath or affirmation:

+"I do solemnly swear, or affirm that I will faithfully execute the duties of the Election Commission of the Cherokee Nation in a responsible, impartial and unbiased manner, and will, to the best of my ability, preserve, protect and defend the Constitutions of the Cherokee Nation, and the United States of America.
+I swear or affirm further, that I will do everything within my power to promote the culture, heritage and traditions of the Cherokee Nation."